 - Our menu is based on a 3-week rotation to serve what children like to eat in very healthy ways

 - Children set the tables with teachers, have open snack times and are encouraged to serve themselves and their friends

 - Snacks include at least 2 food groups and our lunches always have 4 food groups each

 Our school reflects a strong image of the child and we encourage them to be constructors of their own meaningful experience within the school.
 They are expert thinkers and intuitive problem solvers.
 We are challenged by their curiosity and engage them to be co-participants in the daily life of the school.
 These values contribute to the formation of creativity, intelligence and awareness in children.

 - Our teachers are ready to participate in constructive strategies, to scaffold learning and pose new questions to sustain the energy of an idea

 - That children are respected for being resourceful and competent with great potential

-- That teachers offer materials that we feel will build incredible experiences and support independence, self- regulation and competency.
+- That teachers offer materials that we feel will build incredible experiences and support independence, self- regulation an

 An emergent curriculum engages children and teachers in observations, to hypothesize and predict, to develop a dialogue of thought provoking questions, to document events, and to celebrate the joys of learning.
 The child’s voice and ideas are to be encouraged as it is the basis of the curriculum.
 Careful choices are made to select projects for research and study.
 Children enjoy a curriculum that is meaningful to immediate experiences.